1 9 7 8 (Australia)

 A million-dollar historical drama series that took six months to produce, Against The Wind was the first Australian Mini-Series.

-Against The Wind told the tale of Mary Mulvane, a young girl from Ireland who is tried for her involvement in rebellious activities against the British and sentenced to transportation to the penal colony of New South Wales.
+Against The Wind told the tale of Mary Mulvane (Mary Larkin), a young girl from Ireland who is tried for her involvement in rebellious activities against the British and sentenced to transportation to the penal colony of New South Wales.

 Following a terrible six-month voyage across two oceans, she falls in love with another convict, Jonathan Garrett, played by seventies Aussie pop star, Jon English.

-Jon English became one of the few performers to win a Logie (Australian TV award) for Best Actor and a TV Week Countdown Music Award for Best Male Vocalist in the one year.
+English became one of the few performers to win a Logie (Australian TV award) for Best Actor and a TV Week Countdown Music Award for Best Male Vocalist in the same year.

 Against The Wind was transmitted in Australia on successive Tuesdays, initially in a three-hour block and then in two-hour blocks.
 It was a critical and popular success and found outlets around the world, particularly in Britain.